 It’s important to note that in doing your own research, you’ll see cases for both sides of the argument of “does dairy really cause acne?”.
 So what should you do?
 We’d recommend finding out if your body is even sensitive to dairy in the first place.

 If you’re unsure if you are sensitive or if dairy might be the cause of your breakouts, there’s two ways to check:

 Let’s jump back to the first theory on hormones, which is the most popular.
-When we go through puberty we have a large surge of hormones that inevitably causes acne (we broke down teen vs. adult acne in a previous blog here).
+When we go through puberty we have a large surge of hormones that inevitably cause acne (we broke down teen vs. adult acne in a previous blog).
 If we are having breakouts because of our own hormones, there’s a good chance that we’re going to experience breakouts as a result of adding animal hormones as well.

 These hormones cause stress to the body and again, can react in different ways.
 For some of us, that may mean acne.
 For others, it could simply mean bloating.

 In regards to dairy, two of the biggest culprits are typically cheese and milk.
 Since it is such a hot topic in the skincare industry, there have actually been a lot of studies determining which particular dairy products trigger the most acne.
 Interestingly enough, skim milk comes out as doing the most damage to your skin.

 If you currently drink a lot of skim milk, you could always try switching away from it and see if that helps with your breakouts.
 I highly suggest dairy-free milk options, such as coconut or almond.

 Another big trigger is actually protein powder.
 Anyone who is very involved in the fitness world and drinks a lot of protein shakes can experience acne breakouts.
 Common areas include back or chest acne.
 I suggest switching to a plant-based protein powder if that is the case for you.